bernhardAxonIvy/doc/source/designer-guide/cms/display.rst

 Display Content
 ---------------

-You can use content from cms wherever you want in your business processes.
+You can use content from CMS wherever you want in your business processes.
 In most Ivy Script editors there is a :ref:`smart button
 <ivyscript-editor-smart-buttons>` available which generates the correct code for
 you.
-To access the cms you can use the variable :public-api:`ivy.cms
+To access the CMS you can use the variable :public-api:`ivy.cms
 </ch/ivyteam/ivy/cm/IContentManagementSystem.html>`.